Emerge-Lab/gpudrive/README.md

 │   └── tf_example/
 ```

 Now, download files from testing, training and/or validation in the **`scenario`** folder.
 An easy way to do this is through `gsutil`.
-Register:
+First register using:

 ```bash
 gcloud auth login
 ```

-then run this command to download the dataset you prefer.
+...then run the command below to download the dataset you prefer.
 For example, to download the validation dataset:

 ```bash
 gsutil -m cp -r gs://waymo_open_dataset_motion_v_1_2_1/uncompressed/scenario/validation/ data/raw